-Article 13.4.
 Sub-Committee on SME Issues

-1. The Joint Committee shall establish, in accordance with the requirements of Chapter XV (Administration of the Agreement), a Sub-Committee on Small and Medium Enterprises Issues (SME Sub-Committee), which shall include representatives of the relevant institutions of each Party.

-2. The SME Sub-Committee shall:
+- 1. The Joint Committee shall establish, in accordance with the requirements of Chapter XV (Administration of the Agreement), a Sub-Committee on Small and Medium Enterprises Issues (SME Sub-Committee), which shall include representatives of the relevant institutions of each Party. - 2.
+The SME Sub-Committee shall:

-(a) identify ways to assist SMEs in the territories of the Parties to take advantage of the business opportunities resulting from this Agreement and to enhance their competitiveness,

-(b) identify and recommend ways to enhance cooperation between the Parties to develop partnerships between the Parties' SMEs,

-(c) exchange and discuss each party's experiences and best practices in supporting and assisting SME exporters with respect to training and education programs, trade financing programs, trade missions, trade facilitation, digital and e-commerce, and identification of trading partners in the territories of the two parties,

-(d) promote seminars, workshops, webinars, orientation sessions or other activities to inform SMEs of the benefits available to them under this Agreement,

-(e) explore capacity-building opportunities to facilitate each Party's work in developing and promoting export advice, assistance and training programs for SMEs,

-(f) recommending the inclusion of additional information that each Party may publish on the website referred to in Article 3,13 (Exchange of (e) information),

-(g) review and coordinate the work program of this Sub-Committee with the work of other subcommittees, working groups and other boards established under this Agreement, as well as other relevant international bodies, in order to avoid duplication of work programs and to identify appropriate opportunities for cooperation to improve the ability of SMEs to engage in trade and investment opportunities arising from this Agreement,

-(h) cooperate with and encourage sub-committees, working groups and other boards established under this Agreement to consider commitments and activities related to the work of SMEs,

-(i) monitor the implementation of this chapter and the SME-related provisions of this Agreement and report findings and recommendations to the Joint Committee so that they can be incorporated into future work plans and SME assistance programs as needed,
+dentify ways to assist SMEs in the territories of the Parties to take advantage of the business opportunities resulting from this Agreemen nhance their competitiveness. t and to (a) Identify and recommend ways to enhance cooperation between the Parties to develop partnerships between the Parties' SMEs. (b) Exchange and discuss each party's experiences and best practices in supporting and assisting SME exporters with respect to training a programs, trade financing programs, trade missions, trade facilitation, trade facilitation, digital and e-commerce, and identification of trading pa territories of the two parties. (c) Promote seminars, workshops, webinars, orientation sessions or other activities to inform SMEs of the benefits available to them under this Agreement.
+Explore capacity-building opportunities to facilitate each Party's work in developing and promoting export advice, assistance and training p rograms for (d) SMEs.
+Recommending the inclusion of additional information that each Party may publish on the website referred to in Article 3.13 (Exchange of (e) information).
+Review and coordinate the work program of this Sub-Committee with the work of other subcommittees, working groups ar ad other boards established under this Agreement, as well as other relevant international bodies, in order to avoid duplication of wor (†) programs and to identify appropriate opportunities for cooperation to improve the ability of SMEs to engage in trade and investment opport arising from this Agreement. unities (g) Cooperate with and encourage sub-committees, working groups and other boards established under this Agreement to consider (0) commitments and activities related to the work of SMEs.
+Monitor the implementation of this chapter and the SME-related provisions of this Agreement and report findings and recommendations to the Jc int Committee so that they can be incorporated into future work plans and SME assistance programs as needed. (h)

-(j) facilitate the development of specialized programmes to assist SMEs to participate and integrate effectively into each other's regional and global supply chains,

-(k) promote the participation of SMEs in digital and e-commerce in order to take advantage of the opportunities resulting from this agreement {k) and quickly access new markets,

-(I) facilitate the exchange of information on entrepreneurship education and outreach programs for youth and the women's sector to enhance the entrepreneurial environment in the territories of the Parties,

-(m) consider any other matter relating to SMEs as may be decided by the SME Sub-Committee, including issues raised by SMEs regarding their ability to benefit from this Agreement.
+Facilitate the development of specialized programmes to assist SMEs to participate and integrate effectively into each other's regional and global (j) supply chains.
+Promote the participation of SMEs in digital and e-commerce in order to take advantage of the opportunities resulting from this agreement (K) and quickly access new markets.
+Facilitate the exchange of information on entrepreneurship education and outreach programs for youth and the women's sector to enhance the (1) entrepreneurial environment in the territories of the Parties.
+(I) Consider any other matter relating to SMEs as may be decided by the SME Sub-Committee, including issues raised by SMEs regarding their ability to benefit from this Agreement. (m) 3 The SME Sub-Committee shall meet within one year after the effective date of this Agreement and thereafter shall meet annually up nlace other